bahaidev/bahaibot/README.md

     1. complete i18nizing messages

 1. Other to-dos per @dragfyre
-    1. Confirm daily hello post
-        1. Could also say hello when coming online
-    1. Remove #irc-bridge and add ⁠👋┊general on Bahá'í wikis server
     1.  `/read` defaults to return a link to a page from a book, OR displays the Hidden Word in an embed if the Hidden Words are chosen; search individual books, possibly by `/page` or `/para` or some sort of